ninjaas/changeMyGovernment/README.md

 - Analysis tools and Reporting:
 Tools to zoom-in issues at the grass-root levels.

+#### Transform Education and Learning.
-##### Time to run and transform Education and make it reach all, to the remotest corner villages!
+- Make it reach all, to the remotest kid!
+- All kids are connected to Internet.
+- Free Internet Baloons.

-- Rapid use of Elegant Technology and adoption!
+### Elegant Technology adoption!
+- Fund great projects faster.
+- Call to action Team.
+- Quality Check Team.

-##### Regulation of prices at all levels.
+#### Regulation of prices at all levels.
 Identify Demand and Supply.

 #### Equality, Dignity of Labour and a New type of Reward based Payment systems: